otcen4s/IFJ-project2019/README.md

 This is a third semester project to subject called Formal Languages and Compilers (IFJ) at VUT FIT Brno

 ## Building project
-This is the case for root dir
+### Tests
+You have to be in the root directory
 ```
-mkdir build && cd build && cmake ../
+make
 ```

 ## Testing framework